 It happened again.
 I sent my Hubstopher to the shops to buy something girly for me and, upon return, he handed me the cashier’s receipt expecting a reimbursement.
 I looked at him, slip in hand, with shock and betrayal written all over my face, like, hello, we are husband and wife!
 I can’t owe you money!

 What utter nonsense is this?!
 But nope, homeboy was having none of it.
 He had spent his hard earned dollar bill on my girly things and he wanted his cash back (to spend on his manly things, I’m assuming).

-To be honest, as of right now, I’ve still not reimbursed him.
+I straight out refused to reimburse him, you guys.
 Because, you know, husbands and wives can’t owe each other money.
 Right?
-Isn’t that like, the rule of like, LIFE?
+Isn’t that, like, the rule of LIFE?
 Doesn’t it say that in the Bible somewhere?
 Can someone find the scripture for me?
 I need to prove a point.

 And if I’m willing to split household expenses with the guy, then I should atleast acknowledge that we’ve come to an unspoken agreement that his money is his and mine is mine and together we make things work for our home?
 Right?

 I mean, what happens when husband and wife has a joint account or has come to an agreement that “it’s OUR money, and not yours or mine”… do you then ask for permission every time you want to make a girly purchase?
 Also, is it very sexist of me to expect the man to foot the bill for everything?
 Am I just old school like that?